 There are also cases where the electric mower has a belt to drive the blade, and it’s what has been causing the smoke all along.
 Other common symptoms for smokes are the following:

-From putting too much oil, a faulty mower’s engine, a clogged air filter, or just leaving your mower on its side when you did maintenance, we’ve tackled all the possible reasons why your lawn mower emits white smoke.
+From putting too much oil, a faulty mower’s engine, a clogged air filter, or just leaving your mower on its side when you did maintenance, I’ve tackled all the possible reasons why your lawn mower emits white smoke.